 WORKSHOPS

-We e prefer to be contacted by email .
+We’re always interested to know what sort of workshops you are interested in.
+We prefer to be contacted by email .
 Shoot us an email appletoncreamery@gmail.com with your interest and questions, and to be added to our mailing list.

 Please Note: We are sourcing the milk for our classes from the Jersey cows at Springdale Farm in Waldo Maine